redhat-performance/ops-tools/ansible/nagios/README.md

      - elasticsearch *(same as servers plus TCP/9200 for elasticsearch)*
      - webservers *(http, ping, ssh, load, users, procs, uptime, disk space)*
      - network switches *(ping, ssh)*
-     - Dell iDRAC checks courtesy of @dangmocrang [check_idrac](https://github.com/dangmocrang/check_idrac)
+     - Dell iDRAC checks via SNMP and Dell MiB files:
-       - By default we will check all server health values from iDRAC 7/8 via snmp
+       - You can select which checks you want in ```install/group_vars/all.yml```
+         - CPU, DISK, VDISK, PS, POWER, TEMP, MEM, FAN
    - ```contacts.cfg``` notification settings are in ```install/group_vars/all.yml``` and templated for easy modification.
    - Adding new hosts to inventory file will just regenerate the Nagios configs